tamiu-ecastillo/Unit-Conversion/README.md

 **Comment your code**

-o Comments should explain the code’s intent or summarize what it does
+~ Comments should explain the code’s intent or summarize what it does

-o Comments should be kept up to date
+~ Comments should be kept up to date

-o Comments should be clear and correct
+~ Comments should be clear and correct

-o Avoid endline comments
+~ Avoid endline comments

-o Focus on why rather than how
+~ Focus on why rather than how

-o Avoid abbreviations
+~ Avoid abbreviations

-o Remove extraneous, redundant, and self-indulgent comments
+~ Remove extraneous, redundant, and self-indulgent comments

-o Comment on units and ranges of data
+~ Comment on units and ranges of data

-o Comment on limitations of input data
+~ Comment on limitations of input data

-o Comment every global variable
+~ Comment every global variable

-o Don’t use a comment where renaming a variable or function would also work
+~ Don’t use a comment where renaming a variable or function would also work

-o Explain the purpose of every routine and give facts about its input, output, usage, limitations, error corrections, global effects, and sources of algorithms
+~ Explain the purpose of every routine and give facts about its input, output, usage, limitations, error corrections, global effects, and sources of algorithms

-o Good code should document itself; if the code requires extensive commenting, rewrite the code
+~ Good code should document itself; if the code requires extensive commenting, rewrite the code

 **Variable and routine naming**

-o Names should fully and accurately describe the entity the variable represents, or the function the routine computes
+~ Names should fully and accurately describe the entity the variable represents, or the function the routine computes

-o Names should not be too short or too long, somewhere between 10 and 16 characters on average is the best
+~ Names should not be too short or too long, somewhere between 10 and 16 characters on average is the best

-o Pick a naming convention and use it consistently
+~ Pick a naming convention and use it consistently

   -> Differentiate between variable names and routine names, between global and local variables, between constants and variables